Vifa

-Vifa is a brand name currently used by Danish company Vifa Denmark A/S. In everyday speech, the brand name also refers to the company itself.
+Vifa is a brand name currently owned and used by Danish company Vifa Denmark A/S. In everyday speech, the brand name also refers to the company itself.
 The company designs and manufactures consumer and professional audio products.

-The company traces its roots to "Videbæk Højttalerfabrik" (eng: "The Videbæk Loudspeaker Factory"), a business founded in 1933 by N.C.Madsen, that manufactured electrodynamic loudspeaker drive units for the radio industry.
+The company traces its roots to "Videbæk Højttalerfabrik" (eng: "The Videbæk Loudspeaker Factory"), a business founded in 1933 by N.C.Madsen, that manufactured electrodynamic loudspeaker units for the radio industry.
 Operating under the acronym Vifa since 1981, this firm was a respected OEM supplier for many high-end loudspeaker brands.
-After a series of mergers, restructuring efforts and changes in ownership in order to remain competitive on the international market, their production finally ceased in 2009 and the brand name was sold.
+After a series of mergers, restructuring efforts and changes in ownership in order to remain competitive on the international market, the brand name was sold in 2004, and their production finally ceased in 2009.

-Starting in 2014, Vifa Denmark A/S has been manufacturing a series of wireless loudspeaker systems for the consumer market, named after the capital cities of Scandinavian nations.
+Starting in 2014, after acquiring the rights to the Vifa brand, Vifa Denmark A/S has been manufacturing a series of wireless loudspeaker systems for the consumer market, named after the capital cities of Scandinavian nations.
 Reviving the familiar Vifa logo, these products also signified a departure from its roots and a move into new markets.
 Since 2023, the company has also been making loudspeaker systems for professional sound reinforcement and installation.